SecureByDesign-Playbook/SecureByDesign-Playbook/explain/WhySecurityPicture.md

 # Behind the Scenes: The Security Picture

 The part of the playbook where we assemble the security picture is a mashup of NIST CSF, RMF, 'traditional' security analysis and military assessments.

 Why did we do it this way?

 Breaking it down into manageable chunks helps us to take apart the complex problem, and then reassemble the chunks for a specific situation - the one we are wanting to secure.

 The cyber security frameworks we have selected don't tend to have the useful step-by-step detail that helps us to create the right chunks.
-There is such a process in military ground assessments which we can borrow from; while ‘cyberspace’ might have a different form to the real world ground, there are still many similar aspects  that we can use.
+There is such a process in military ground assessments (the way the military decide what to do about the situation) which we can borrow from; while ‘cyberspace’ might have a different form to the real world ground, there are still many similar aspects that we can use.

-## UK Gov's Secure By Design
+## UK Government's Secure By Design

 The Secure By Design page provide a list of questions to answer that are overlaid on whatever framework you use, it's not a process in itself although we can derive something like this: